Bhagavad Gita Chapter 18 Verse 33 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: The unwavering firmness, through which Yoga restrains the functions of the mind, life-force, and senses—that firmness, O Arjuna, is Sattvic (pure).
+This verse carries the weight of lived truth.
+The unwavering firmness, through which Yoga restrains the functions of the mind, life-force, and senses—that firmness, O Arjuna, is Sattvic (pure).
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team